nspec/NSpec/index.md

 ### Inheritance ###
 <hr />

 Being able to nest tests is awesome.
-But you'll can always use inheritance to "flatten" tests if needed.
+But you can always use inheritance to "flatten" tests if needed.

 <script src="https://gist.github.com/amirrajan/23193314d218c5ec47a38d336325a913.js"></script>